Essential vitamin K. Vitamin K For strong bones

 • Biomicroscopy of the eye (yellowish and white small plaques);

-• Investigation of dark adaptation of vision (leading symptom).
+• Study of dark adaptation of vision (leading symptom).

 A diet rich in provitamin and vitamin A is prescribed.
 If hypovitaminosis is associated with a violation of the diet, this measure is sufficient.
 It is important to remember that A is a fat-soluble substance: fats are necessary for its absorption and must be present in food.
-Refusal to smoke, alcohol is obligatory.
+Quitting smoking and alcohol is mandatory.

-• Retinol preparations are administered orally or intramuscularly.
-The daily therapeutic dose is 25,000-50,000 IU of retinol (rarely in a maximum daily dose of 100,000 IU).
-With internal administration, the dose is divided into 2-3 doses, with injection, it is administered with one infection.
-The course of treatment is 2-4 weeks, in prophylactic doses - 2-3 months.
+• Retinol preparations are prescribed orally or intramuscularly.
+Daily allowance therapeutic dose 25,000-50,000 IU retinol (rarely at maximum daily dose 100,000 IU).
+When administered internally, the dose is divided into 2-3 doses; when administered by injection, it is administered as one infection.
+The course of treatment is 2-4 weeks, in prophylactic doses – 2-3 months.

-• The dose of retinol for children is calculated individually according to age, the upper permissible level is not more than 1000 μg (20,000 IU).
+• The dose of retinol for children is calculated individually by age, the upper permissible level is no more than 1000 mcg (20,000 IU).
 Average doses:

 • children 1-6 years old 3300 ME;